Cutoff for random walk on random graphs with a community structure: Limiting Multi Type Tree

 From now on, slightly abusing notation, for an edge $e=(x,y)$ we will write $\Theta(e)=(\Theta(x),\Theta(y))$.
 Also for a regeneration time $\sigma$ we will write $\Theta(X_\sigma)=\Theta(X_{\sigma-1},X_\sigma)$.

 The above independence and stationarity conditional on the type of the regeneration edge gives that we can define the Markov chain corresponding to the types of regeneration edges as follows.

-\begin{definition} Let $\theta_1, \theta_2\in \left\{1,\ldots, m\right\}^2$ represent the types of the regeneration edges and let $(\sigma_k)$ be the regeneration times as in Lemma~\ref{lemma:RegIndep}.
-We define the Markov chain~$\Sigma$ on the state space of types of edges, i.e.\ on $S=\left\{1, \ldots, m\right\}^2$, which, for $\theta_1,\theta_2\in S$, has the transition probabilities By the assumption on $Q$ being irreducible, it follows that $\Sigma$ is an irreducible Markov chain, and since it takes values in a finite state space, it has a unique invariant distribution that we denote by~$\pi_{\Sigma}$.
+\begin{definition} Let $(\sigma_k)$ be the regeneration times as in Lemma~\ref{lemma:RegIndep}.
+We define the Markov chain~$\Sigma$ on the state space of types of regeneration edges, i.e.\ on $S= \{(i,i): i\in \left\{1, \ldots, m\right\}\}$, which, for $\theta_1,\theta_2\in S$, has the transition probabilities By the assumption on $Q$ being irreducible, it follows that $\Sigma$ is an irreducible Markov chain, and since it takes values in a finite state space, it has a unique invariant distribution that we denote by~$\pi_{\Sigma}$.
 We call $\Sigma$ the types Markov chain. \end{definition}

 We can further define $\mathcal{Z}_{\theta_1,\theta_2}$ to be the law of the pair $(T(X_{\sigma_2})\setminus T(X_{\sigma_3}), (X_t)_{\sigma_2\leq t\leq \sigma_3})$ conditional on the types of the edges $(X_{\sigma_2-1},X_{\sigma_2})$ and $(X_{\sigma_3-1},X_{\sigma_3})$ being $\theta_1$ and $\theta_2$ respectively.